sharedassumptions/peoples-guide-to-philosophy/peoples-guide-to-philosophy.md

 # A People's Guide to Philosophy

 What is philosophy?
-As a first stab, we can say that philosophy is an area of study concerned with principles that apply across all domains of life.
+As a first stab, we can say that philosophy is an area of study concerned with principles that apply across many different domains of life, or to deep and fundamental questions about life.

 Modern life is built on increasingly complex systems of technology and social organization.
 The construction and maintenance of these systems depends on human thought and decision making.